davidralphlewis/binaryephemera/_notes/Walk for wellbeing.md

 ---
+last_modified_at: 2023-12-08 12:10
+---
+---

 title: "Walk for wellbeing"

 layout: note

 date: 11-06-2023

 permalink:

----
+last_modified_at: 2023-12-08 12:09

-Get out and move your body as much as possible.
+dy as much as possible.
 Walking is the pace of thinking, so when you walk you allow yourself to work through issues.

 In [[Keep Going-Austin Kleon]] say "Demons hate fresh air."
 Walking outside is therefore a way of keeping yourself well and paying attention to your wellbeing.